-I have tested a ton of headphones including in-ear, on the ear, noise-canceling, noise isolating and what not.
+I have tested a ton of headphones including in-ear, on the ear, noise-canceling, noise isolating and whatnot.
 In the last two months, I tested four Active Noise Cancellation enabled headphones including Sony WH3, Taotronics BH060, Bose 700 and of course this MPOW H12.
 Which of these headphones do you think is the winner?
-Can this headset be even compared with Sony’s or Bose’ flagship ANC headphones’?
+Can this headset be even compared with Sony’s or Bose’s flagship ANC headphones’?
 I will touch upon this at the end of this post.

 This is my hands-on, in-depth review of Mpow’s H12 Hybrid ANC Headphones with detailed images, use cases, pros, and cons.

 The product being reviewed in this article is

 The headphones came in a nice little orange box inside which I found the headphones, a 3.5mm cable to convert the headphones to a wired version, a warranty card, a quick start guide, and some promotional materials.